NorwegianVeterinaryInstitute/BioinfTraining/transcriptomics.md

 ```

 # Day 3
-* Discuss about using tophat -> cufflinks -> cuffmerge -> cuffdiff pipeline (To find novel transcripts and genes)
+* Discuss about (long) using tophat -> cufflinks -> cuffmerge -> cuffdiff pipeline (To find novel transcripts and genes)
-* Discuss about using tophat -> cuffdiff pipeline (To calculate differential expression for only known genes and transcripts)
+* Discuss about (short) using tophat -> cuffdiff pipeline (To calculate differential expression for only known genes and transcripts)

 ## To do
 * Run cuffmerge and cuffdiff on Day 2's cufflinks output